Ethan Nadelmann: Psychoactive--Podcast on Drugs Issues

 In 2021, Nadelmann launched Psychoactive, a podcast on drug policy, drug use, and drugs research.

 Criticisms of drug policies

 United States

 Nadelmann has been a strong advocate of less restrictive cannabis laws in the United States including legalizing the use of cannabis for medical purposes, regulating recreational usage, and imposing civil rather than criminal penalties for those who are caught using or possessing small amounts of cannabis.
-In 2013, Nadelmann joined Richard Branson, founder of the Virgin Group; George Papandreou, former prime minister of Greece; David Marlon, Las Vegas-based addiction recovery advocate, to discuss the War on Drugs within the U.S. borders, and cannabis' involvement in policy, incarceration, and addiction prevention.
+In 2013, Nadelmann joined Richard Branson, founder of the Virgin Group; George Papandreou, former prime minister of Greece; David Marlon, Las Vegas-based addiction recovery advocate, to discuss the war on drugs within the U.S. borders, and cannabis' involvement in policy, incarceration, and addiction prevention.

+Lindesmith Center

+The Lindesmith Center was an Open Society Institute project which has conducted research related to drug reform.
+It was founded in 1994 by Ethan Nadelmann with financial support from George Soros.
+The Center conducted some NIDA-funded studies on harm reduction.

+In 2000, the Center and the Drug Policy Foundation were merged into the Drug Policy Alliance, with the Center being renamed The Lindesmith Library.
+The Drug Policy Foundation was a non-profit organization whose focus was public policy, advocating for harm reduction, sentencing reform for non-violent drug offenses, and the legal access to medical marijuana.
+Through the Drug Policy Alliance, the Lindesmith Library continues to distribute materials to community organizations seeking science-based information about drug use and misuse.

+The center was named after Alfred R. Lindesmith (1905–1991), a professor of sociology at Indiana University, who was a prolific writer on drug use and policy.